aleclarson/vite-tsconfig-paths/README.md

 })
 ```

-&nbsp;

-- `root: string`
+#### `root: string`

 The directory to search for `tsconfig.json` files.

 The default value of this option depends on whether `projects` is defined.
 If it is, then the [Vite project root](https://vitejs.dev/config/shared-options.html#root) is used.
 Otherwise, Vite's [`searchForWorkspaceRoot`](https://vitejs.dev/guide/api-javascript.html#searchforworkspaceroot) function is used.

-- `projects: string[]`
+#### `projects: string[]`

 If you have an esoteric setup, you _might_ need this option to specify where your tsconfig files are located.
 The paths within are relative to the `root` option.

 If defined, the `root` directory won't be searched for tsconfig files.
 You should **always** try using just the `root` option first, because this option is more brittle.

-- `loose: boolean`
+#### `loose: boolean`

 Disable strictness that limits path resolution to TypeScript and JavaScript importers.

-  Useful if you want imports in Vue templates to be resolved, but don't want to use `allowJs` in your tsconfig, for example.

 In other words, when `loose: true` is used, any file that gets transpiled into JavaScript will have its imports resolved by this plugin.

+For example, this is useful if you want imports in Vue templates to be resolved, but don't want to use `allowJs` in your tsconfig.

-- `parseNative: boolean`
+#### `parseNative: boolean`

 Enable use of the [`tsconfck.parseNative`](https://github.com/dominikg/tsconfck/blob/main/docs/api.md#parsenative) function, which delegates the loading of tsconfig files to the TypeScript compiler.
 You'll probably never need this, but I added it just in case.

+> [!WARNING]
-  ⚠️ This option can slow down Vite's startup time by as much as
-  600ms, due to the size of the TypeScript compiler.
-Only use it when
+> This option can slow down Vite's startup time by as much as 600ms, due to the size of the TypeScript compiler.
+Only use it when necessary.
-  necessary.

-- `ignoreConfigErrors: boolean`
+#### `ignoreConfigErrors: boolean`

 When true, parsing errors encountered while loading tsconfig files will be ignored.

 This is useful if you have a monorepo with multiple tsconfig files, and you don't want to see errors for the ones that aren't relevant to the current project.

-- `skip: (dir: string) => boolean`
+#### `skip: (dir: string) => boolean`

 A function that determines which directories to skip when searching for tsconfig.json files.

 While `.git` and `node_modules` directories are always skipped, this option allows you to skip additional directories, which is useful in large monorepos to improve performance.

 &nbsp;